-Congratulations, you’ve made it through the toughest part of pregnancy; the first trimester!
-Yet exciting with all those pregnancy announcements.
+Entering the second trimester wondering about the list of must haves?
+Congratulations, you’ve made it through the toughest yet exciting part of your pregnancy with all those pregnancy announcements: the first trimester.
 Even though you are out of your first trimester, there are challenges associated with any part of pregnancy, the second and third trimesters are ahead of you.

 The second trimester is when most women begin to feel they are pregnant with that cute baby bump start showing of.
-Not only baby bump, baby kicks and those tiny little rolling twisting are all you enjoy throughout the day.
+Not only baby bump, baby kicks and those tiny little rolls and twists are all you enjoy throughout the day.
 And may get a little boost of energy, you feel good about yourself, and the blood flow gets better.

 Your pregnancy symptoms may be easing up, and you’re likely feeling a bit more like your old self again.
 People around you might even tell you that you’re glowing or start guessing what you might be carrying.